ALexeyP0708/developer_cv/README.md

 2009.12 - 2011.03 -   Communication engineer of the 1st category ( Construction company TRON LLC) - fired of my own will)
 Experience - installation of base station equipment and 3G communication antennas.
 Installation of radio relay equipment and antennas.

-С 04.2011 - 06.2011 - private activity (traveling brigade) for the installation of the installation of 3G cellular communication equipment of the MEGAFON OJSC network.
+2011.04 - 2011.06 - private activity (traveling brigade) for the installation of the installation of 3G cellular communication equipment of the MEGAFON OJSC network.

 on 2012 - Tired of working as a simple worker with the position of an engineer.

 #### In service of programming